Adding a ventilation system to your home can keep indoor air from becoming stale and control humidity levels.

 - Tiredness or feeling faint.
 Taking in chemical pollutants can have an influence on your energy levels.

-- Heavy dust despite periodic cleaning.
+- Heavy dust despite weekly cleaning.
 You may need to put in a new air filter or get a filtration system from Service Experts Heating & Air Conditioning.

-- Humidity problems.
-Dryness can cause red eyes and amplify respiratory issues.
-Too much moisture can lead to mold or mildew growth.
+- Humidity imbalances.
+Dryness can cause scratchy eyes and worsen respiratory symptoms.
+Too much moisture can cause mold or mildew growth.

 - Stale smell.
 Mold or mildew flourishers when the humidity in your home is too high.

 - Nausea.
-This can be a response to the chemicals or pollutants in your home.
-It can also be a warning of high carbon monoxide levels.
-Make sure that you have a operating carbon monoxide detector in your home.
+This can be a reaction to the chemicals or pollutants in your home.
+It can also be a indication of high carbon monoxide levels.
+Check that you have a operating carbon monoxide detector in your home.